 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Preparing for vacation can be almost as much fun as the trip itself, but it can also be stressful.
 This time isn’t just about packing and planning for your trip.
-It’s also the time to prepare your house and life for vacation mode so you don’t come home to a disaster.
+It’s also when you need to prepare your house and life for vacation mode so you don’t come home to a disaster.
 Do these 10 things before leaving for vacation to ensure everything at home runs as smoothly while you are away as it does when you’re home.
 And for added ease, get your copy of our Pre-Vacation Departure Checklist so you don’t forget a thing!
 (See the form at the bottom for details.)

 #1: Unplug Small Appliances and Electronics